 Where to Buy Ghee

-If you’d rather buy ghee than make your own, you’re in luck — you can find ghee in most large supermarkets nowadays, and since it’s shelf stable, you can even stock up on your favorite brands.
+If you’d rather buy ghee than make your own, you’re in luck — you can find organic, grass-fed ghee at online retailers (like Amazon and Thrive Market) and in most large supermarkets including Trader Joe’s and Whole Foods Market.
+Since ghee is shelf stable, you can even stock up on your favorite brands, too.

 Choosing the best ghee ensures that you reap the most benefits from this healthy, versatile product.